Generic Name: penicillin G sodium

-Use this medication for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
-Penicillin G sodium will not treat a viral infection such as the common cold or flu.
+Some infections may need to be treated for several weeks.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Penicillin G sodium will not treat a viral infection such as the flu or a common cold.

 After you have finished your treatment with penicillin G sodium, your doctor may want to do tests to make sure your infection has completely cleared up.